NayeemJohnY/book-api-rest-assured-test-automation/README.md

 - **Logger & Custom Logging**: Uses Log4j2 for detailed logging of test execution, including a custom RestAssured filter (`RestAssuredLogFilter`) that logs HTTP requests and responses for every API call, and attaches status codes and retry info to TestNG results for better traceability.
 - **Allure Reporting**: Comprehensive test reporting with Allure framework, providing detailed insights into test execution and results
 - **CI/CD Ready**: GitHub Actions workflow for automated test execution and reporting
-- **Test Results Recording**: Automated capture and tracking of test execution metrics with detailed reporting
+- **Test Results JSON Collection**: Collects all TestNG test execution results, maps them to test case IDs, and exports the aggregated data into a structured JSON file (`test-results/test-results-report.json`).
+The JSON includes test plan metadata, outcomes, durations, and iteration details for parameterized tests.
+See **TestResultsRecords.java** and **TestResultsReporter.java**.

 ---